Anacardo89/ds/README.md

 # Data structures

-A codebase has to start somewhere
+Because a codebase has to start somewhere